4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Temple of the tooth entry fee

-During offerings and prayers, [puja], the room that houses the tooth is open to tourists and Buddhism devotees.
+During offerings and prayers, [puja], the room that houses the tooth, is open to tourists and Buddhist devotees.

-There are also other shrines and temples on the site that are pleasant to walk around.
+Other shrines and temples on the site are also pleasant to walk around.

-If you are feeling particularly spiritual you could take in some flower offerings by buying some from stands that surround the temple.
+If you feel spiritual, you could take in some flower offerings by buying some from stands surrounding the temple.

 White Buddha Kandy